EarthScope/rover/docs/commands_legacy.md

     rover list-summary net=* begin=2001-01-01

-list all entries in the summary after 2001-01-01.
+list all entries in the summary after the year 2000.

-## Advanced ROVER Commands
+## Advanced Usage (Daemon Mode)

 ### Subscribe